 What do you see as current trends in the robotics industry?

 Another example is Epson’s new IntelliFlex Feeding System.
-In order to feed parts, customers today must purchase the robot, vision system, and flexible feeder separately.
-Development time for all components can take weeks.
+In order to feed parts, customers previously had to purchase the robot, vision system, and flexible feeder separately.
+Development time for making all the components work together can take weeks.
 If something goes wrong, a manufacturer needs to call each component’s support department individually.

 The IntelliFlex Feeding System includes the robot, vision system, flexible feeder, and software.
 All components work together in the same development environment, Epson RC+.
 That drastically reduces the development and set up time compared to alternatives in the market.